 - 1 cup water

-- Place 1 cup of water in the bottom of an Instant Pot or other pressure cooker.
+- Place 1 cup of cold water in the bottom of a 6-quart Instant Pot or other pressure cooker.

 - Add steamer basket or wire rack that comes with Instant Pot.

 - Close lid, make sure valve is set to seal.
-Set on Manual, High Pressure, for 5 minutes.
+Set on Manual (or Pressure Cook, depending on your model), High Pressure, for 5 minutes (see notes).

-- Quick release pressure when five minutes is up and immediately put eggs in a ice water bath to cool and stop cooking.
+- Quick release pressure when five minutes is up (see notes) and immediately put eggs in ice water bath to cool and stop cooking.

-- If you like softer boiled eggs, try cooking these for 3 minutes instead of 5 - make sure to use the ice bath still!
-This will yield a yolk that is mostly runny, but still set around the edges.
+- If you like softer boiled eggs, cook eggs for 4 minutes instead of 5 minutes, use a quick release, and don’t omit the ice bath!
+This will yield a yolk that is mostly runny.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.